 Here are some tips for how to perform a breast self-exam.
-Note that you should use a moderate amount of pressure when conducting the exam, and that it is best to perform the exam around the same time every month.
+With three fingers and a moderate amount of pressure, you can perform the exam in under 5 minutes each month.

 Step #1